paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-035-carriage-of-passengers.md

 **(d) Sexual Assault.—** The owner of a vessel to which this section applies shall—

-(1) maintain on the vessel adequate, in-date supplies of anti-retroviral medications and other medications designed to prevent sexually transmitted diseases after a sexual assault;
+(1) maintain on the vessel adequate, in-date supplies of anti-retroviral medications and other medications designed to prevent sexually transmitted diseases after a sexual assault (taking into consideration the length of the voyage and the number of passengers and crewmembers that the vessel can accommodate);

 (2) maintain on the vessel equipment and materials for performing a medical examination in sexual assault cases to evaluate the patient for trauma, provide medical care, and preserve relevant medical evidence;